Welcome to our E-Safety page.

 Parent E-Safety Survey

-We recently held a parent workshop on Wed 27th April to discuss what the current issues are and how we can keep children safe online.
+We recently held a parent workshop to discuss what the current issues are and how we can keep children safe online.
 If you were not able to attend, you can still access the presentation below.

 Grange Primary- How we protect our IT Network & Safe Management of Technology